 Important: you must wait until your trademark has been approved.
 There is no lazy consensus.

-Once the name is approved, you can resolve the JIRA issue and work with your new trademark.
+Once the name is approved, you can work with your new trademark - and be sure to update your website with the appropriate TM or (R) symbols.
 Incubator Podlings: please don't forget to update your Incubator status page.